Subsidy Library

 • Use medium-density polyethylene pipework with an external diameter of at least 25mm

-• Make sure all the joints are watertight and made from brass or plastic
+• Ensure all pipework joints are watertight and made from brass or plastic

 checklist How to do and evidence required